-- 8 Need to develop an HMI that minimizes the distraction and does not pose a burden on the work load of the driver. - 9 Need capability through the pilot of logging time-stamped data for various pilot elements - 10 Need a capability to collect, manage, store data collected from equipped fleets as part of the pilot. - 11 Need to be able to share data to/from vehicles to field, and back-office systems in both real-time and non-real time for various CV applications. - 12 Need to ensure that data transfer is secure.
+- 6 Support WYDOT Corridor Management & Traditional Traveler Information Program Services. - 7 Need capability to monitor and update CV Pilot field devices system health (up-time, communication strength, device status) remotely during normal and adverse weather conditions.
+In Phase 4, the C-V2X capabilities may be more limited for remote administration. - 8 Need to develop an HMI that minimizes the distraction and does not pose a burden on the work load of the driver.
+Phase 4 devices will be limited to those HMI elements offered by off-the-shelf vendor products. - 9 Need capability through the pilot of logging time-stamped data for various pilot elements - 10 Need a capability to collect, manage, store data collected from equipped fleets as part of the pilot.
+A limited number of vehicles (~10) will be outfitted with C-V2X devices in Phase 4, meaning there will be less data to collect, manage and store. - 11 Need to be able to share data to/from vehicles to field, and back-office systems in both real-time and non-real time for various CV applications. - 12 Need to ensure that data transfer is secure.
 Non-reputable, signed, and secured data sent and received by vehicles in this pilot. - 13 Need to be able to share mobile data at required latency for various pilot applications.